 The Principle of Appropriate Response:

-Not every job needs a hammer… but some do!
+Not every job needs a sledgehammer… but some do!

 You can catch more flies with honey than vinegar.

-Sometimes this principle (as well as others) can strike one as vague.
-That this apparent short coming is perhaps a necessary characteristic and one whose value is perhaps not obvious at first.
+Sometimes this principle (as well as others) can strike one as vague — and certainly in someways they are.
+It strikes me that this apparent short coming is perhaps a necessary characteristic, and one whose value is perhaps not obvious at first.
 For example, in this principle “forcing” is an empty term.
 What does it mean?
-When is my action insufficient?
+When is my action too much, when is it insufficient?
 How much applied energy is just right?
 At what point does it cross the line and become forcing?

-As noted on other occasions that’s a moving target, there is no set answer.
+As others have noted on various occasions, that’s a moving target.
+There is no set answer.
 The amount of physical force needed to untangle a delicate knot of thread is clearly orders of magnitude less than what it takes to lift a heavy weight.
 The amount or intensity of applied energy appropriate in one case, is far too little in another.
-And vice versa, what is appropriate in one situation is forcing in another.
+And vice versa.
+What is an appropriate effort in one situation is forcing in another.
 Diverse demands require diverse responses.
-It’s what not in the principle, i.e. its this apparent vagueness, that makes it useful.
+And so a definition of forcing is exactly what is not given in the principle, i.e. its this apparent vagueness, that makes it useful.
 Each context determines what is forcing and what is appropriate.
 How could it be otherwise?

-That’s of course that’s not to mention all the times where, for example my original intent — to respond in a calm and thoughtful manner — was lost.
+That’s of course that’s not to mention all the times where, for example, my original intention — to respond in a calm and thoughtful manner — was lost.
 Not in this case because of my misjudging or misunderstanding, but rather because I was taken compulsively by the sudden eruption of deeper tensions.
-And with that all my plans flew out the window as I found myself responding much more aggressively, than I had planned.
+And with that all my plans flew out the window as I found myself responding much more (or less) aggressively, than I had planned.

 The vagueness of the term “forcing” is then not a shortcoming but the key to applying the principle.
 In this dynamic and always changing world I have to judge, explore, intuit, or calculate what is required here and now, with this specific interaction in mind.